 Sorry, you must log in to save an item.

 It’s not a stretch to say that bangs are one of the most popular haircut trends of the moment.
-Our favorite celebs rock bangs with style—as do our BFFs.
-If you’ve taken the plunge and gotten bangs yourself, then you may be wondering how to care for the skin that rests underneath your fringe—i.e., your forehead.
-How do you keep your forehead clear when you’ve always got hair sitting on top of it?”
+Your favorite celebs rock bangs with style, as do your BFFs.
+If you’ve taken the plunge and gotten bangs yourself, then you may have asked yourself a few questions like, “Do bangs cause acne?” and “How do you keep your forehead clear when there’s always hair sitting on top of it?”
 However, there’s no need to fret!
 You can totally rock stylish bangs and keep your skin in proper shape.
-All you need is the right skin care routine tailored to those with bangs.
-Check out our skin care tips to help you maintain a flawless complexion while keeping your banging cut.
+All you need is the right skin care routine tailored specifically to your fringe.
+Here, we’re sharing six skin care tips to help you maintain a flawless complexion while keeping your banging cut.